harshnandan-works/technical-writing-samples/01-mcp-quickstart-sample.md

 1. **Using `print()` for debugging.** MCP over stdio uses standard output to send protocol messages — a stray `print()` statement corrupts that stream and breaks the connection.
 Use Python's `logging` module configured to write to stderr instead (as shown in Step 2).
 2. **Forgetting the full restart.** Editing the config file while Claude Desktop is still running does nothing until you quit and relaunch it completely.
 3. **Relative paths in the config file.** Always use the absolute path to your script — Claude Desktop doesn't run from your project folder, so relative paths resolve incorrectly.
-4. **Invalid JSON in the config file.** A single trailing comma or missing bracket will silently prevent *every* server in the file from loading, not just the broken entry.
+4. **Invalid JSON in the config file.** A single trailing comma or missing bracket will prevent *every* server in the file from loading, not just the broken entry.
 Validate your JSON before restarting.
 5. **Thin docstrings.** Since FastMCP builds the tool's description from your docstring, a vague one ("does stuff") makes it harder for Claude to know when to actually use your tool.

 ## Next steps

-You've built a server with one tool — MCP also supports **resources** (read-only data Claude can reference) and **prompts** (reusable templates), both worth exploring once this basic loop feels comfortable.
-From here, a natural next step is connecting a tool to something real — an actual database, a file system, or an API — instead of the hardcoded list used in this guide.
+You've built a server with one tool, but MCP also supports **resources** (read-only data Claude can reference) and **prompts** (reusable templates), both worth exploring once this basic loop feels comfortable.
+From here on, a natural next step is connecting a tool to something real, like an actual database, a file system, or an API, instead of the hardcoded list used in this guide.